AbuAlbr/Operating-System-Scheduler/README.md

 ## Key Features

 - **First-Come, First-Served (FCFS)**: Processes tasks in the order they arrive, with no preemption. :alarm_clock:
-- **Shortest-Job-First (Non-Preemptive) (SJFNP)**: Selects the task with the shortest execution time and runs it until it completes.
+- **Shortest-Job-First (Non-Preemptive) (SJFNP)**: Selects the task with the shortest execution time and runs it until it completes. :straight_ruler:
-- **Shortest-Job-First (Preemptive) (SJFP)**: Always picks the task with the shortest remaining time and allows task switching.
+- **Shortest-Job-First (Preemptive) (SJFP)**: Always picks the task with the shortest remaining time and allows task switching. :arrows_counterclockwise:
-- **Priority Scheduling**: Processes tasks based on their priority, giving higher priority tasks precedence.
+- **Priority Scheduling**: Processes tasks based on their priority, giving higher priority tasks precedence. :star:
-- **Round Robin (RR)**: Allocates a fixed time slice to each task, distributing CPU time fairly in a circular order.
+- **Round Robin (RR)**: Allocates a fixed time slice to each task, distributing CPU time fairly in a circular order. :arrows_counterclockwise:

 ---